-Thu, October 12The oikos FutureLab is organized by international oikos members and the oikos management team.
+Thu, October 12thThe oikos FutureLab is organized by international oikos members and the oikos management team.
 It convenes the whole oikos community and furthers the oikos mission: bringing sustainability into management and economics education.
-Helped by top-class speakers and member-led breakout sessions, in 2017 we will explore what we can do to make the world a better place in 2047.
+Be inspired by world-class speakers and participate in member-led breakout sessions.
+We will also explore what we can do to make the world a better place in the next 30 years.

 Pfalzkeller, St. Gallen

-Fri, October 13The oikos Conference is the oldest project of our Chapter in St. Gallen.
-For the 29th time, they will invite high-level speakers on a theme of topicality and relevance.
-For the special occasion of our 30 year anniversary, the timing of the oikos Conference matches the FutureLab and the oikos Community is invited to attend both events.
+Fri, October 13thThe oikos Conference is the oldest project of our Chapter in St. Gallen.
+For the 29th time, we will invite high-level speakers to share their expertise on Sustainable Investment.
+For the special occasion of our 30th Anniversary Celebration, the oikos Conference will be held the day after the FutureLab, and all of the oikos community is invited to attend both events.
 Through this page, you can apply for both days!

 9:00 – 17:30, followed by a party

-Sat, October 14For alumni, it is one of the great pleasures to indulge in conversation with old friends: There is so much to catch up on!
-And just like our alumni, oikos members are eager to follow up on ideas and conversations of the past two days and create action plans for cross-chapter activities.
-Saturday’s morning will be all about meeting old friends and making new connections that last.
-More info tbd.
+Sat, October 14For the oikos alumni, it is a great opportunity to indulge in conversation with old friends.
+There is so much to catch up on!
+With this supplementary day, oikos alumni can participate in workshops and networking activities.
+Saturday morning includes a brunch and the rest of the day will be all about meeting old friends, reliving cherished memories, and making new connections that last.
+More info to be announced.

 The oikos conference is the biggest project of oikos St.Gallen and has been a fixture in the calendar of the University of St. Gallen for more than 20 years.
 Every year, students, experts, and practitioners meet to discuss current and future trends in sustainable economics and management.